-The Hungarian Ministry of Defence Press Section gives special briefs about the provision of the Code of Conduct via e-mail: sajto@hm.gov.hu.
+The Hungarian Ministry of Defence Communication Department provides information about the provision of the Code of Conduct via e-mail: sajto@hm.gov.hu, if it is requested.

 1.2 What additional information related to the Code of Conduct, e.g., replies to the Questionnaire on the Code of Conduct, is made publicly available in your State?